At a Glance

 ✨Tip Number 2

-Showcase your hands-on experience by preparing examples of past projects where you've designed layouts or implemented new processes.
+Showcase your hands-on experience by preparing examples of past projects where you've successfully designed layouts or implemented new processes.
 Be ready to discuss the challenges you faced and how you overcame them.

 ✨Tip Number 3